MoezV/oNTORRA/README.md

-# oNTORRA: OligoNucleoTide Odds Ratio (Relative Abundance), version 0.1.10-R
+# oNTORRA: oligoNucleoTide Odds Ratio (Relative Abundance), version 0.1.10-R
 An R script that is used to calculate the relative abundance values for the specified oligonucleotide kmers and plots the data in several ways:
 - Heatmap of the _k_-mer motifs
 - Heatmap of the absolute difference (delta) of the averaged relative abundance between several organisms